 The final point states that an immigration sponsor may not sacrifice public assistance funds to help the incoming immigrant’s financial situation.
 In these cases, it would become clear that immigration would not be beneficial for the country.
 Otherwise, bankruptcy, if done correctly, can continue to be a viable option for a prospective immigrant.

-If you are filing bankruptcy and need professional legal advice, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC today by calling (205) 324-4000.
+If you are filing bankruptcy and need professional legal advice, contact the Birmingham bankruptcy attorneys of [firm-name] today by calling [phone-number].
 Discuss your rights and options under the U.S. bankruptcy code today with an experienced advocate who has your best interests in mind.